Housing & Residential Life at Eastern

 Q: Where can I view my housing bill?

 A: Your housing bill can be viewed, and paid, on your EagleNet account.

 Q: How do I make my payments?
 When is my payment due?

 A: Housing charges are applied to your student account at the beginning of each quarter.
 Your student account must be paid in full by the sixth (6th) class day of each quarter.
 Payments can be made on EagleNET with a credit card, over the phone with Student Financial Services, or via check.
 If you need to make alternate payment arrangements contact the Student Financial Services office at 509-359-6372.

 Q: When can I move into the residence halls?

-A: For Fall '13, residents may check in on Friday, September 20th, between 9am-5pm.
-Please see the updated Move-In guide to find out the times that specific floors should move in.
-Residents may continue to check in throughout the weekend and until Tuesday, September 24th.
+A: For Fall '14, residents may check in on Friday, September 19th, between 9am-5pm.
+Residents may continue to check in throughout the weekend and until Tuesday, September 23rd.
 If you plan on moving in later, please email us at firstname.lastname@example.org so we don’t reassign your room.